 Video: History of HISP & DHIS

-In this video from 2021, Professor Jørn Braa of HISP-UiO discusses the history and future of the Health Information Systems Programme and District Health Information Software (DHIS) project.
+In this video from 2021, Professor Jørn Braa of HISP Centre discusses the history and future of HISP and the DHIS2 project.

 HISP network: collaboration & capacity building

 UiO initiated an integrated Masters Program at Eduardo Mondlane University (UEM) in Mozambique in 2000, which has since spread to other countries through the HISP network.
 This program provides a vehicle for integration of the disciplines of informatics and public health, and is based on the following pedagogical and developmental principles: